 The other synagogue you should visit is the Tempel Synagogue, the last one erected in Kazimierz at the end of the 19th century.
 The highlight of the temple is its stained glass windows.

 No doubt that while strolling through the neighborhood you will have noticed the large number of restaurants in the streets.
 The ones next to the Old Synagogue are a bit more expensive, but they have a good offer of kosher dishes, which you will know if you have made a gastronomic tour of Krakow.

 If you prefer something less touristy, in the neighborhood you will not lack options, such as the simple Polakowski Restauracja (on Miodowa Street) or the Kuchnia Domowa Sąsiedzi (on the same street).

 A movie tour: Oscar Schindler's factory

 To get to the next point of the itinerary you have to leave the Jewish quarter and cross the Vistula River over the Powstańców Śląskich Bridge.
-Then you should look for Lipowa Street, where the well-known Schindler's Factory is located.
+Then look for Lipowa Street, where you will find what is known as Schindler's Factory.

-Both the factory itself and its namesake, Oskar Schindler, became internationally famous after the release of Spielberg's film "Schindler's List", partly shot in Krakow.
+Both the factory itself and its namesake, Oskar Schindler, became internationally famous after the release of Spielberg's film "Schindler's List," which was partly shot in Krakow.

 Today, the factory is the site of the permanent exhibition "Krakow under Nazi occupation".
 Here you can see the history of the city during World War II, as well as some objects used in the filming of the movie.